Rokasl/CS408_project/report/source/16_appendix_1.md

 Optimization- "go" tag is not needed, creating modes directly\
 CDR now returns pair\

 March 11:\
 *Final Compiler development:*\
 Added needed functionality to compiler to support 'application' operations\
 *Final Abstract Machine development:*\
-Added functionality for FUN and ARG, still need to figure out how to apply a function to ready list\
+Added functionality for FUN and ARG, still need to figure out how to apply a function to ready list

+March 12:\
+*Final Compiler development:*\
+Added parser functions, now the compiler is able to covert Shonky language to its syntax\
+*Final Testing Framework development:*\
+Created initial structure of the framework as well as sample test case\
+*Report*\
+Problem overview section\